escherpad/escherpad/web-app/README.md

 ## Known Issues

+1. **This is wrong.
+Causes `yarn` to not install fs.realpath, and webpack to fail.**

-1. seems doing `yarn add -D luna-saga` causes yarn to error out with "optional dependency fsevents".
+    seems doing `yarn add -D luna-saga` causes yarn to error out with "optional dependency fsevents".
 To prevent this, use
     ```bash
     yarn add -D luna-saga --ignore-optional
     ```